|

 a swat configuration page has help links

-to all the configurable options in the smb.conf
+to all the configurable options in the smb.conf file allowing an

 administrator to easily look up the effects of any change.